owaistalpur/stm32f401_modules/modules/gpio/gpio_module_description.md

 # STM32F401RE GPIO Peripheral Driver Library

 ## Overview
-This header file (`gpio.h`) defines a hardware abstraction layer for the GPIO peripheral on the STM32F401RE microcontroller.
+This gpio module defines a hardware abstraction layer for the GPIO peripheral on the STM32F401RE microcontroller.
 It provides a simplified interface for configuring and controlling GPIO pins while abstracting the low-level STM32 LL (Low-Level) driver details.

 ## Features
 - Abstracted GPIO initialization for input and output pins